kyma-project/test-infra/prow/cluster/resources/probot-stale/README.md

 ## Overview

-This chart contains the Probot Stale.
+This chart contains the `probot-stale` configuration.